EarToEarOak/SDRSharp-Net-Remote/readme.md

     {"Name":"Net Remote","Version":"1.0.5282.28765"}

 ## Commands ##
-Commands are JSON formatted strings containing a *Command*, *Method* and an optional *Value* attributes.
+Commands are JSON formatted strings containing a *Command*, *Method* and  optional *Value* attributes.
 For example to set the current volume to 30:

     {"Command": "Set", "Method": "AudioGain", "Value": 30}